AlGepe/OmniSnippets_JS/docs/customJS/omni/omniDefine.rst

 Define custom calculator functions
 ----------------------------------

-Creates a custom function that can be used from the `Equations` tab on bb.
+Creates a custom function that can be used from the `Equations` tab on AdminBB.
 It allows for any kind of manipulation of the variables, but it doesn't allow for two-way calculations i.e.: the variable calculated using this function cannot be later modified by the user.

 .. warning::